GRASS logo

 Reference points (vector)

-Point vector layer with presence locations
+Point vector layer with reference locations

 output=name [required]